TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Concepts/Index.rst

 Each storage relies on a driver to provide the user with the ability to use and manipulate the files that exist in the storage.
-By default TYPO3 CMS provides only a local file system driver.
+By default `TYPO3 CMS`:pn: provides only a local file system driver.

-A new TYPO3 CMS installation comes with a predefined storage, using the local file system driver and pointing to the :file:`fileadmin/` directory.
+A new `TYPO3 CMS`:pn: installation comes with a predefined storage, using the local file system driver and pointing to the :file:`fileadmin/` directory.